Mapping Commercial GIS Data Usage Rights: A Deterministic Pipeline

 return None

-"""Ingest metadata, normalize license, and return compliance matrix entry."""
+"""Ingest metadata, normalize the license, and return a compliance record.

 raw_license = None